Kentucky Pedestrian Accident Attorney

-If you’ve ever driven through downtown Bardstown or driven down Bardstown Road, you’ve probably seen some close calls for pedestrian accidents.
-Like many roads in the area, these areas have heavy vehicle traffic and plenty of pedestrians moving through the streets to get to restaurants and stores.
+If you’ve ever driven through downtown Bardstown or down Bardstown Road, you’ve probably seen some close calls for pedestrian accidents.
+Like many roads, these areas have heavy traffic, numerous parked cars, and plenty of pedestrians moving through the streets to get to restaurants and stores.
 If you are in an accident in this scenario, it is crucial that you find a pedestrian accident attorney.

 Most pedestrian accidents occur unexpectedly, and knowing what to do next can be challenging.
 If you’re struck by a vehicle while walking, your priority should be to get medical care as quickly as possible.
-Pedestrian accidents involve some of the most serious injuries on our nation’s roads, with a pedestrian fatality every 88 minutes in the U.S.
+Pedestrian accidents involve some pedestrian fatalities and the most severe injuries on our nation’s roads, with a pedestrian fatality every 88 minutes in the U.S.

 Here’s what to do after the accident:

-4. Refrain from Sharing Details: Don’t talk about your accident on social media or with friends and family until you talk to a lawyer.
-Don’t argue with the car’s driver either.
-Any statements about a faulty driver or other motor vehicle you make now could come back to harm your case later.
+4. Refrain from Sharing Details: Don’t talk about your car accident on social media or with friends and family until you speak with a lawyer.
+Don’t argue with the car’s driver, either.
+Any statements about a faulty driver or other motor vehicle you make now could harm your case later.

 Common Causes of Pedestrian Injuries

-Exceeding the speed limit is always dangerous, but it’s particularly risky around pedestrians.
-When a driver is going too fast, they may fail to see pedestrians crossing the street or could even lose control of the vehicle and hit someone who’s walking on the sidewalk.
+Exceeding the speed limit is dangerous, but it’s hazardous around pedestrians.
+When a driver goes too fast, they may fail to see pedestrians crossing the street or even lose control of the vehicle and hit someone walking on the sidewalk.

 Drunk and Drugged Driving

-In the United States, Distracted driving pedestrian deaths are at a 30-year high due to the influence of cell phones.
-When drivers are too distracted to keep their eyes on the road, pedestrians are at risk.
-You can hold a distracted driver responsible for hurting you with the help of an attorney who can launch an investigation into the circumstances of the accident and see how the driver was distracted.
+In the United States, distracted driving pedestrian accident injuries and deaths are at a 30-year high due to the influence of cell phones.
+Pedestrians are at risk when drivers are too distracted to keep their eyes on the road.
+You can hold a distracted driver responsible for hurting you with the help of an attorney who can investigate the circumstances of the pedestrian accident and see how the negligent driver was distracted.

 Intersections are hotspots for pedestrian accidents.
-Even those with stoplights and clearly-marked crosswalks are dangerous because drivers sometimes ignore them, try to “beat the light,” or simply assume they have the right of way rather than someone who is on foot.
+Even those with a stoplight and marked crosswalk at each intersection are dangerous because drivers sometimes ignore them, try to “beat the light,” or assume they have the right of way rather than someone on foot.

-Too often, drivers roll through right turns without yielding, stopping, or looking for pedestrians.
-Their carelessness can cause you to be run over while you’re crossing the road.
-Sometimes, pedestrians are even hit while standing still waiting for the crosswalk light because a driver is too distracted or impaired to keep their car in the lane.
+Too often, drivers roll through traffic signals and right turns without yielding, stopping, or looking for pedestrians.
+Their carelessness can cause you to be run over while crossing the road.
+Sometimes, pedestrians are even hit while waiting for the crosswalk light because drivers are too distracted or impaired to keep their cars in the lane.

 Failure to Yield

-Drivers are sometimes confused about when they need to yield to pedestrians or fail to yield at the right moment.
-The result can be a serious pedestrian accident.
-Drivers even fail to yield to children crossing to reach the school bus, as we saw in a near-tragedy in Bardstown where a school bus driver honked his horn to prevent a car from running over two young girls.
+Drivers are sometimes confused about when to yield to pedestrians or fail to yield at the right moment.
+The result can be a severe pedestrian accident.
+Drivers even fail to yield to children when crossing the street to reach the school bus, as we saw in a near-tragedy in Bardstown where a school bus driver honked his horn to prevent a negligent driver of a car from running over two young girls.

 Improper Use of Lanes

 In Kentucky, it’s legal for pedestrians to use the right side of the road in certain areas.
-Drivers may ignore the law or not even see a pedestrian walking in the edge of the lane.
-This can cause a pedestrian to be hit from behind and injured before they even know what happened.
+Drivers may ignore the law or not even see a pedestrian walking on the edge of the lane.
+This can cause a pedestrian to be hit by a car from behind and injured before they even know what happened.

 Backing Up/Backing Over

-Back up/over accidents are common in areas where there are driveways, like neighborhoods, and in parking lots where drivers are exiting parking spots.
-Especially if a pedestrian is not wearing reflective gear.
-A pedestrian is run over by a car that’s backing up and may suffer severe injuries like broken bones, internal organ damage, and even permanent brain and spinal injuries.
+Backup/over accidents are typical in areas with driveways, like neighborhoods, and parking lots where drivers exit parking spots.
+Especially if a pedestrian is not wearing reflective gear, they can be run over by a car that’s backing up and may suffer severe injuries like fractures, internal organ damage, and even permanent, traumatic brain injury and spinal injuries.

-Foggy, windy, icy, and snowy weather could be at least partly to blame for a pedestrian accident.
+Foggy, windy, icy, and snowy weather could be at least partly to blame for an accident.
 However, a driver can’t always use the weather as an excuse for hitting you.
-With the number of pedestrian accidents on the rise, it is important to follow traffic safety rules at all times and to be extra attentive in inclement weather.
-On a horribly snowy day, inattention to the road, or failure to clear snow from the windshield might be a contributor to your pedestrian accident.
+With the number of pedestrian accidents rising, it is important to follow traffic safety rules at all times and be extra attentive in inclement weather.
+On a snowy day, inattention to the road or failure to clear snow from the windshield might contribute to your pedestrian and motor vehicle accident.

 What Does Kentucky Law Say About Pedestrian Lawsuits?

-Most of these cases will be governed by Kentucky’s 2-year statute of limitations contained in Kentucky’s Motor Vehicle Reparations Act.
-There are exceptions and extensions, but it is advisable that you speak with an experienced personal injury law firm as soon as possible following your injury to schedule a free initial consultation.
+Most of these personal injury claims cases will be governed by Kentucky’s 2-year statute of limitations contained in Kentucky’s Motor Vehicle Reparations Act.
+There are exceptions and extensions, but you should speak with an experienced attorney at a personal injury law firm as soon as possible following your injury to schedule a free initial consultation.

-These cases often resolve through insurance settlements instead of going to court.
-If it does go to court, you’ll need to prove that it was more likely than not – called a “preponderance of the evidence” – that the driver is at fault and owes you compensation for your personal injury claim.
+These cases are often resolved through either insurance coverage or settlements instead of going to court.
+If it goes to court, you’ll need to prove there’s substantial evidence that there’s an at-fault driver – called a “preponderance of the evidence” – and that the driver is at fault and owes you compensation for your personal injury claim.

 Types of Injuries a Pedestrian May Suffer

-A pedestrian will be lucky to survive being struck by a vehicle.
+A pedestrian will be lucky to survive serious injury after being struck by a vehicle.
 You could face months or even years of recovery time and may never have full mobility again.
-It’s common for victims of pedestrian accidents to have lifelong pain, including lingering arm, leg, neck, and back pain for decades after the accident.
+It’s common for injury victims because of pedestrian accidents to have lifelong pain, including lingering arm, leg, neck, and back pain for decades after a pedestrian motor vehicle accident.

 Common pedestrian injuries include:

-Your pedestrian accident lawyer can conduct an investigation into what happened with your accident, including interviewing people and reviewing all paperwork associated with your case.
+Your Kentucky pedestrian accident attorneys can investigate what happened with your pedestrian accident, including interviewing people and reviewing all paperwork associated with your personal injury case.
 We’ll handle the legal stuff so you can focus on recovering from your injuries.

 - Handle communication with the driver and their insurance company